Breathwork & Movement Training in Columbus, Ohio

 Why Work on Breathing?

-Most people think of breath as something automatic.
+Most people think of breathing as something automatic.

 It is.